open-life-science/ols-9/week-02/week- 02-notes-DRA.md

 ## During today's call, we will:

-* Identify tools to help you design your project in a clear way for newcomers to quickly understand what the project is about, who can be involved, and where the work is headed
+* Identify ways for newcomers to quickly understand what the project is about, who can be involved, and where the work is headed
 * Fill the open canvas for your project to think through an open project strategy to develop an MVP
 * Reflect on the roadmap for your project with milestones - start drafting them with descriptions and tasks
 * After this call, develop documentation and resources for your project and share them with others